Siriusc666/StructurePractice/README.md

 # StructurePractice
-## It is a personal practice about the struce in C.
+## It is a personal practice about the structure in C.